BinomialLLC/basis_universal/README.md

 # basis_universal
 Basis Universal GPU Texture Compression Codec

-Basis is a GPU texture compression tool that outputs a highly compressed intermediate file format (.basis) that can be very quickly transcoded to a wide variety of GPU texture compression formats: PVRTC1 4bpp RGB, BC7 mode 6 RGB, BC1-5, ETC1, and ETC2.
+Basis is a GPU texture compression system that outputs a highly compressed intermediate file format (.basis) that can be quickly transcoded to a wide variety of GPU texture compression formats: PVRTC1 4bpp RGB, BC7 mode 6 RGB, BC1-5, ETC1, and ETC2.
 We will be adding ASTC RGB or RGBA, BC7 mode 4/5 RGBA, and PVRTC1 4bpp RGBA next.
+Basis files support non-uniform texture arrays, so cubemaps, volume textures, texture arrays, mipmap levels, or video sequences can be stored in a single file.

 So far, we've compiled this using MSVS 2019, and under Ubuntu using cmake with either clang 3.8 or gcc 5.4.